FairDD: Fair Dataset Distillation: Experiment

-\paragraph{Visualization analysis on fairness and accuracy } To intuitively present the effectiveness of FairDD, we train $g_{\psi}$ using $\mathcal{S}$ of C-MNIST (FG) distilled by DM and FairDD, and then extract the features from the test dataset.
+\paragraph{Visualization analysis on fairness and accuracy} To intuitively present the effectiveness of FairDD, we train $g_{\psi}$ using $\mathcal{S}$ of C-MNIST (FG) distilled by DM and FairDD, and then extract the features from the test dataset.
 Different colors paint these resulting features according to PA and TA, respectively.
 As shown in Figs.~\ref{fig2a:pa_dm} and~\ref{fig2b:pa_fairdd}, features with the same PA tend to form a cluster, indicating that the model trained on DM is sensitive to PA and thus failing to guarantee fairness among all PA.
 In contrast with DM, the feature distributions in Fig.~\ref{fig2b:pa_fairdd} exhibit nearly complete overlaps across all PA.
 It shows that the model trained on FairDD is agnostic to PA and does not exhibit bias towards these PA.
 Besides the PA fairness, we also study the feature distribution from the TA perspective.
 Fig.~\ref{fig2c:ta_dm} shows that features belonging to one TA scatter and fail to provide compact representations for one class.
 The failure of DM can be attributed to model bias toward PA.
 Combined with Fig.~\ref{fig2a:pa_dm}, it can be observed that PA has a stronger influence on the feature distribution compared to TA.
 As a result, PA-wise representations are tightly clustered, but representations from the same TA are divided into PA-wise parts.
 In contrast, FairDD proposes synchronized matching effectively mitigates this by treating each PA group equally within one TA.
 The equal treatment allows different PA groups within the same TA to cluster more easily, leading to more compact representations that benefit capturing class semantics in Fig.~\ref{fig2d:ta_fairdd}.
 These results highlight the superiority of FairDD in improving PA fairness and TA accuracy.
-We also provide visualization analysis on $\mathcal{S}$ generation in Appendix~\ref{sec:s_generation}.
-Additional computation overhead is provided in Appendix~\ref{appendix: computation overhead}.
+Additional analysis on computation overhead and representation coverage on $\mathcal{S}$ generation are provided in Appendix~\ref{appendix: computation overhead} and~\ref{appendix:Visualization analysis on representation coverage}.
+We also visualize on $\mathcal{S}$ generation in Appendix~\ref{appendix:Visualization analysis on generation}.

+\paragraph{Exploring the scalability on arge datasets} To further evaluate the scalability of FairDD, we conduct experiments on large datasets such as ImageNet Subset and Tiny-ImageNet.
+To introduce bias, we apply the same procedure used for CIFAR10-S, resulting in biased versions: ImageNet Subset-S and Tiny-ImageNet-S. The results are shown in Table~\ref{Scalability on ImageNet-series datasets.}.
+As observed, FairDD outperforms the vanilla DDs on these datasets, demonstrating its superior scalability.